2024 Solar Incentives Guide for Titusville, FL - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these can include tax credits, rebates and more.
-Some incentives are ongoing, while others are offered for only a limited time.
-Local solar incentives could come from your county or municipality, or from the Florida government.
+Some solar incentives may be offered at the local or state level.
+As with federal incentives, these can include tax credits, rebates and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+These incentives may be provided by your county or municipality, or by the Florida government.

 Next Steps for Installing Solar in Titusville